 It’s about music from Berlin.

-Pop-Kultur lokal promotes 4 music offerings in Berlin.
+Pop-Kultur lokal supports music projects in Berlin.

 They are exciting music events.

 They have a new and exciting take on music.

 Funding means they get money for the costs of the event.